jan0e/squeezelite-arm64/README.md

  /storage/squeezelite-arm64/bin/squeezelite -a 160:::0 -r 192000 -C 1 -n $(hostname)
 ) &
 ```
-Press CTRL+O to save and CTRL+x to quit the text editor.
+Press CTRL+o to save and CTRL+x to quit the text editor.
 Reboot LibreELEC and you should see the hostname available as player in Logitech Media Server.